JD Vance defends baseless rumor about Haitian immigrants eating pets

 Ohio Gov. Mike DeWine, a Republican, flatly denied the rumor on Sunday and praised the immigrants for their positive influence on the community.

-“No. Absolutely not,” DeWine said on ABC’s “This Week” when asked if he’d seen any evidence of immigrants eating pets.
+“No. Absolutely not,” DeWine said on ABC’s “This Week” when asked whether he’d seen any evidence of immigrants eating pets.

 “Let me tell you what we do know, though.
 What we know is that the Haitians who are in Springfield are legal,” the governor said.
 “They came to Springfield to work.”